backend-development/backend-development-textbook/source/caching.md

 ### Example App

 We will use a portfolio site as an example app.
 All the screenshots above already show this example app.
-You can study [the demo](https://caching-red.projects.multimediatechnology.at/?pp=enable) on heroku, there all the caching is already implemented.
+You can study [the original](https://portfolio.fh-salzburg.ac.at/), where all the caching is already implemented.